 History & Founders

-The Colon Cancer Alliance was founded in 1999 by a group of 42 individuals out of the need to promote public awareness about colorectal cancer (CRC) and provide support for those affected by the disease.
+The Colon Cancer Alliance was founded in 1999 by a group of 41 individuals out of the need to promote public awareness about colon cancer and provide support for those affected by the disease.

-A volunteer workgroup of survivors, caregivers, and friends, communicating by e-mail and meeting in chat rooms, created the name, the logo and the mission, as well as the legal and administrative framework for the international organization, providing the basis for all current CCA communications.
+A volunteer workgroup of survivors, caregivers, and friends, communicating by e-mail and meeting in chat rooms, created the name, the logo and the mission, as well as the legal and administrative framework for the international organization, providing the basis for all current Colon Cancer Alliance communications.

-The first annual meeting of CCA was held in Washington, D.C. in March, 1999.
+The first annual meeting of the Colon Cancer Alliance was held in Washington, D.C. in March, 1999.
 Shortly thereafter, a board of directors was appointed and a committee structure put in place for the workgroup of volunteers.

 The Colon Cancer Alliance is honored to recognize the outstanding service of the following individuals.
-Their hard work and dedication made CCA a reality.
+Their hard work and dedication made the Colon Cancer Alliance a reality.